 Arthur Barry – A Jewel Thief who became a Status Symbol!

-Those who are interested in a career learning how to catch great thieves like Arthur Barry should consider earning a degree.
+Those who are interested in a career learning how to catch great and famous thief like Arthur Barry should consider earning a degree.

 Arthur Barry